 President & CEO

-Chief Technology and Operating Officer
+Chief Growth Officer

 VP, Chief Legal Officer and Corporate Secretary

 Ms. Chapin joined the Clearinghouse in 2016 and has over 28 years of legal experience.
 She leads the Clearinghouse’s Legal department, which is responsible for the organization’s legal, regulatory, and governmental affairs.
-Ms. Chapin also serves as the Corporate Secretary for both the Clearinghouse and the National Student Clearinghouse Research Center, advising the board of directors on risk and governance issues.
-Before joining the Clearinghouse, Ms. Chapin was a litigation partner in the Intellectual Property, Media, and Technology Department of McDermott, Will & Emery LLP, an international law firm.
-She earned a bachelor’s degree from the University of Buffalo and a law degree at the University of Toledo College of Law.
+Ms. Chapin also serves as the Corporate Secretary for both the Clearinghouse and the National Student Clearinghouse Research Center, advising the board of directors on risk and governance issues, contributing to solving business issues, and setting the organization’s strategic direction.

 VP and Chief Information Officer